Twonki/Chesskell/README.md

 The file *AllTests.hs* contains the toplevel entrypoint for running all tests at once.

-The folder *tests* contain all tests, usually grouped by their functionality (not their src-file!).
+The folder *Tests* contain all tests, usually grouped by their functionality (not their src-file!).
-The tests are written with HUnit and there is an additional *helper.hs* which simply puts all required visibilites in one import and enriches some helper functions.
+The tests are written with HUnit and there is an additional *TestSuite.hs* which simply puts all required visibilites in one import and enriches some helper functions.

 The folder *src*:
 * *Figures*: Contains the datatypes and some very basic operations on these datatypes.